Do you understand the importance of praising an employee for a job well done?

-Make employees aware of the program, how to use it, the benefits, and encourage them to give their feedback and inputs.
+Make employees aware of the program, how to use it, and the benefits, and encourage them to give their feedback and inputs.

 6. Measure Program Effectiveness

-Your recognition program impacts many different areas of an organization, including the productivity, business results, and brand value.
+Your recognition program impacts many different areas of an organization, including productivity, business results, and brand value.
 You must measure the effectiveness of the program.

 Use data from your recognition program to inform other business decisions.
 Research if any team or employee is isolated, review how teams are connected, and facilitate collaboration where needed.
 Once you’ve collected actionable data, make improvements where possible.